linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 # Exercise

-Peter Guber and Joe Lacob bought the Golden State Warriors basketball team for  $450 million in 2010.
-Forbes magazine estimated the team’s net income for 2009 was$ 11.9 million.
+Peter Guber and Joe Lacob bought the Golden State Warriors basketball team for  \$450 million in 2010.
+Forbes magazine estimated the team’s net income for 2009 was\$ 11.9 million.
- If the new owners believed that they would continue to earn this annual profit (after adjusting for inflation), f = $11.9 million, forever, was this investment more lucrative than putting the $450 million in a savings account that pays a real interest rate of r = 2%?
+ If the new owners believed that they would continue to earn this annual profit (after adjusting for inflation), f = \$11.9 million, forever, was this investment more lucrative than putting the \$450 million in a savings account that pays a real interest rate of r = 2%?
 At r = 3%?

 # Answer

-The net present value of buying the Warriors is the difference between the present value of the stream of income,  $11.9 million / 0.02 =$ 595 million, and the present value of the cost, which is the purchase price of $450 million
+The net present value of buying the Warriors is the difference between the present value of the stream of income,  \$11.9 million / 0.02 =\$ 595 million, and the present value of the cost, which is the purchase price of \$450 million
 \(\square NPV = \\)595\( million - \\)450\( million = \\(145\) million > 0.
-However, if the interest rate were  $3 \%$ , then the present value of the income stream is only $11.9 million/0.03 = $397 million, so the investment would not pay off:
+However, if the interest rate were  $3 \%$ , then the present value of the income stream is only \$11.9 million/0.03 = \$397 million, so the investment would not pay off:
 $\square NPV = \$ 397 - \ $450 = -53 \text{ million} < 0.$

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/20c2544a-d094-4d88-b7b4-3fd50098ec8a/3eb162823542999e1d303d09b03ea9d332e1dc9f5f0f4b831847e6cdd0b7e933.jpg)